OnurOzkanApp/TimelineRaider/README.md

 This project was developed by **Onur Özkan** to showcase:
 - Unity gameplay programming skills
 - Clean and scalable code architecture
-- A passion for building engaging, thoughtful game systems
+- A passion for building engaging, thoughtful games and game systems

 ---